🧡 Skip to main content🔍 Skip to search

 User profile

-A Microsoft Windows user profile contains data unique to particular user.
+A Microsoft Windows user profile contains data unique to a particular user.
 Among other things each user profile contains unique set of the items:

 • Windows Desktop folder.